Complex and Adaptive Dynamical Systems: A Primer: Dissipation and Adaption

-\underline{\bf Friction and dissipation}\\ Friction plays an important role in real-world systems.
-One speaks also of `dissipation' since energy is dissipated away by friction in physical systems.
+\runinhead{Friction and Dissipation} Friction plays an important role in real-world systems.
+One speaks also of \qut{dissipation} since energy is dissipated away by friction in physical systems.

-The total energy is however conserved in nature and friction then just stands for a transfer process of energy, when energy is transfered from a system we observe, like a car on a motorway with the engine shut-off, to a system not under observation, such as the surrounding air.
-In this case the combined kinetic energy of the car and the thermal energy of the air body is constant, the air heats up a little bit while the car slows down.
+The total energy{, however, is} conserved in nature and friction{ then} just stands for a transfer process of energy{;} when energy is transferred from a system we observe, like a car on a motorway with the engine {turned off}, to a system not under observation, such as the surrounding air.
+In this case the combined kinetic energy of the car and the thermal energy of the air body is constant{;} the air heats up a little bit while the car slows down.